 Trade Minister Yukio Edano will confirm the subsidized tariff of 42 yen (53 US cents) a kilowatt-hour for 20 years for solar power, Masato Yasuda, an official in charge of the incentive program at the ministry, said by telephone today.

 The decision is needed for Japan to start a so-called feed- in tariff program on July 1 to increase clean-energy use following the March 2011 nuclear accident.

-The five-member panel proposed in late April tariffs for solar, wind, biomass, geothermal and small hydropower and the ministry sought public opinions until June 1.
+The five-member panel proposed in late best online casino April tariffs for solar, wind, biomass, geothermal and small hydropower and the ministry sought public opinions until June 1.
 Edano will endorse the tariffs recommended by the panel for all five types of clean energy, Yasuda said.

 The industry minister’s confirmation will mark the final step in setting the tariffs that will be good until March 2013.
 The minister will set the terms and rates paid each year.